jm4rcos/i3scripts/i3_battery_readme.md

 #### requirements

-this  python  script  uses  acpi  to get battery status and requires FontAwesome to be installed on your system.
+This  python  script  uses  acpi  to get battery status and requires FontAwesome to be installed on your system.

 https://fortawesome.github.io/Font-Awesome/